needle-tools/needle-engine-support/documentation/xr.md

   Common usecases are
   - hiding floors when entering AR
-  - hiding Avatar parts in first or third person views (e.g. first-person head shouldn't be visible).
+  - hiding Avatar parts in First or Third Person views (e.g. first-person head shouldn't be visible).

 ## Avatars